DIGITAL TRANSFORMATION: WHAT IT IS AND HOW TO GET STARTED

-Different companies are at different stages in the implementation of digital transformation programs.
-The progressive (and well-funded) ones that have, to various degrees, installed one or a combination of fundamental technologies, are front-runners in implementing and evaluating their digital transformation strategies, and will ultimately reap the benefits that come with those advances.
+Different companies are at different stages of the digital transformation process.
+Progressive companies that have, to various degrees, installed one or a combination of fundamental technologies are front-runners in implementing digital transformation strategies and will be the first to reap the benefits.

 For others, this endeavor will be both a huge investment and a steep learning curve, with many challenges along the way.
 That does not mean they should abandon the digital transformation journey altogether.
 Rather, they should start with a manageable and practical strategy that will work within the company’s resources and bandwidth.
 As our Chief Technology Officer David Siegel wrote in a previous blog post, “start small, fail small, but start now."

 For more information and weekly updates, follow Predictronics: